The Book of Three: Plot

 Rejoined by Gurgi, but pursued by the Cauldron-Born, the group is driven far east of their northward course, and ends up in the underground realm of the Fair Folk, who have rescued Hen Wen.
 The Fair Folk's King Eiddileg grudgingly agrees to let Taran have her back, re-equip their party, and provide a guide, a dwarf called Doli.
 On their journey to Caer Dathyl, against Fflewddur and Doli's advice, Taran rescues an injured fledgling gwythaint, one of the great birds of prey that Arawn has enslaved.
 The gwythaint recovers quickly and escapes overnight, shortly followed by Hen Wen, who flees just before the Horned King's army spots them all.
 Fflewddur, Doli, and Gurgi stand to fight, while Taran and Eilonwy go ahead on Melyngar, with the Horned King in pursuit.
-On the top of a hill, the Horned King attacks them, and breaks Taran's sword on the first blow.
+On top of a hill, the Horned King attacks them and breaks Taran's sword on the first blow.
 Taran seizes Dyrnwyn from Eilonwy, but lacks the "noble birth" needed to draw it.
-White flame burns his arm, and throws him to the ground.
+White flame burns his arm and throws him to the ground.
 Just before losing consciousness, Taran sees another man in the trees and hears an unintelligible word.
-The Horned King's mask melts and he bursts into flame.
+The Horned King's mask melts, and he bursts into flame.

-When Taran awakens, he learns that the man who destroyed the Horned King was Gwydion, who had been with Achren at another stronghold when Spiral Castle fell.
-After withstanding Achren's torture, he learned to understand the hearts of all creatures, and was able to communicate first with the gwythaint, and then with Hen Wen after finding them in the forest.
-From the oracular pig he learned how to destroy the Horned King, by saying his secret name.
+When Taran awakens in Caer Dathyl, he learns that the man who destroyed the Horned King was Gwydion, who had been with Achren at another stronghold when Spiral Castle fell.
+After withstanding Achren's torture, he learned to understand the hearts of all creatures and was able to communicate first with the gwythaint, and then with Hen Wen after finding them in the forest.
+From the oracular pig, he learned how to destroy the Horned King by saying his secret name.
 Recognizing his nobility, Eilonwy gives Dyrnwyn to him, while Taran and his companions are to receive treasures from Caer Dathyl in recognition of service to the House of Don.
-Eilonwy receives a ring made by the Fair Folk, Gurgi a wallet of food that cannot be depleted, Fflewddur a golden harp string that can never break, Doli the ability to turn invisible (which he unusually lacks).
-Taran—who in the course of his adventures has realized that Caer Dallben is where he most wants to be—asks only to return home.
+Eilonwy receives a ring made by the Fair Folk, Gurgi a wallet of food that cannot be depleted, Fflewddur a golden harp string that can never break, and Doli the ability to turn invisible (which he unusually lacks).
+Taran—who, in the course of his adventures, has realized that Caer Dallben is where he most wants to be—asks only to return home.
 Gwydion accompanies him back to Caer Dallben, along with Eilonwy, Hen Wen, and Gurgi, who take up residence there as well.
+Dallben tells Taran Eilonwy can stay at Caer Dallben.